flucoma/flucoma-docs/doc/BufCompose.rst

 :control destStartChan:

-   The channel offest in the destination buffer to start writing the source at.
+   The channel offset in the destination buffer to start writing the source at.
 The destination buffer will be resized if the number of channels to copy is overflowing.

 :control destGain: